aarongustafson/aaron-gustafson.com/src/posts/2019-02-15-lizzo-is-all-about-self-acceptance-and-empowerment.md

 I can't wash it away, so you can't take it from me<br>
 My brown skin

 I hope Oscar feels the same way as he grows up.
 I hope I can help him realize how beautiful he is; he certainly hears it a lot from me and Kelly, but he’s only three.
-I‘m sure he’ll struggle with what it means to be the black child of two white parents, but I wish for him to never doubt his own worth, *especially* based on the color of his skin.
+I‘m sure he’ll struggle with what it means to be the Black child of two white parents, but I wish for him to never doubt his own worth, *especially* based on the color of his skin.

 In [an interview with <cite>Teen Vogue</cite>](https://www.teenvogue.com/story/lizzo-music-issue), Lizzo